 I continued to challenge myself by taking in abused dogs.
 I rehabilitated dogs from drug houses and auto wrecking yards.
 I was awarded by the Humane Society and many rescue services.
 I received the Home Town Hero award for my successful rescue service which I ran out of my home (no outdoor kennels and very few dogs were crated in my home).
 I learned, from the dogs, completely different techniques than those commonly recommended.

 I began DogLogic Behavioural Rehabilitation, which, at that time, was (as with Ruff 'n Stuff) a new concept.
 Behavioural training provided on a one-on-one basis was not common, since all the techniques were suitable to puppy class training, as rescuing dogs was "new" as well.
-Over the years I have worked with hundreds and hundreds of clients.
+Over the years I have worked with hundreds of clients every year.
 I have honed my techniques and, most importantly, have learned how to explain these techniques to my clients in a way which allows them to understand how and why they are effective.

 I continue to learn by voluntarily helping street dogs from Mexico, Costa Rica, Spain, Korea, and local reserves.
 Rescuing dogs is now very popular, and my years of working with street dogs has taught me the skills I use everyday to help my clients with their rescued dogs.